rezacsedu/Drug-Drug-Interaction-Prediction/README.md

-## DDI predictionbased on KG embeddings and Conv-LSTM network
+## DDI prediction based on KG embeddings and Conv-LSTM network
 Drug-Drug Interaction Prediction Based on KG Embeddings and Conv-LSTM Network